Multi-Robot Coordination for Planning under Context Uncertainty: INTRODUCTION

 We present \emph{Multi-Robot Context-Uncertain Stochastic Shortest Path} (MR-CUSSP), a framework designed to model settings where objective preferences depend on a fixed but unknown context that can only be inferred via joint observations.
 The robots maintain a \emph{shared} belief over possible contexts, which is updated based on observations.
 We consider contexts to map to fixed lexicographic preferences over objectives, and assume the existence of belief-collapsing observations at \emph{landmark states} that uniquely identify the governing preference ordering that must be followed for task completion.
 These belief-collapsing observations depend on the joint state and actions, enforcing robot coordination for context inference.
 We focus on navigation tasks in which robots must reach goal locations, while avoiding collisions with other robots and optimizing context-induced lexicographic ordering over objectives.

 Our two-stage solution approach (Fig.~\ref{fig:overview}) involves computing: (1) joint plans to visit landmark states such that the underlying context can be quickly inferred; and (2) collision-free individual paths for task completion using the lexicographic ordering over objectives, induced by the inferred context.
 For the first stage, we present \emph{CIMOP} (Coordinated Inference for Multi-Objective Planning) which computes joint plans to visit landmark states in an order that accelerates belief collapse through informative observations.
 For the second stage, we present \emph{Lexicographic Conflict-Based Search} (LCBS), an algorithm that builds on conflict-based search (CBS)~\cite{sharon2012conflict} to compute a collision-free path for each robot, aligned with the context-induced objective ordering.
 LCBS uses lexicographic $A^*$ and constraint branching~\cite{wang2024efficient} to produce collision-free paths for the robots.

 Our proposed two-stage structure separates the challenges of information gathering and task execution, enabling each to be solved with algorithms tailored to their structure.
 By first inferring the context and then planning with a known preference ordering, the approach enables scalable, collision-free robot planning.

-Our empirical evaluations using three domains in simulation and five physical robots show that our proposed two-stage approach outperforms combinations of state-of-the-art baselines for each stage.
+Empirical evaluations using three domains in simulation and five mobile robots show that our proposed two-stage approach outperforms state-of-the-art baselines in each stage.